Newcomer Reception Centres: Your questions answered Part 1

 The words Newcomer Reception Centre are written with animated buildings that are orange and blue to the right of the text.

-A new centre to support refugees, which is comprised of asylum seekers and migrants, is planned to be built at the Nepean Sportsplex by the end of next year.
+A new centre to support refugee claimants, which is comprised of asylum seekers and migrants, is planned to be built across from the Nepean Sportsplex by the end of next year.
 This is the first building of its type to be established in our city, and it has raised a lot of questions from the community about its purpose.

 A second building has been proposed in Kanata, but it is contingent on whether there is need for additional capacity and whether funding is provided to the City.